ryan-mcclue/unsw/comp3331/wk3/week3.md

 Torrent is collection of peers exchanging chunks of a file Peers may upload (periodicaly reevaluate what top-four peers they send to; tit-for-tat, i.e. send to whomever sending them more) and download chunks between other peers
-However, for a peer to initially recieve chunks, will be optimistically unchoked by a neighbour peer
+However, for a peer to initially recieve chunks, will be optimistically unchoked by a neighbour peer Choke algorithm is peer selection strategy
+Rarest first algorithm is content selection strategy; downloads rarest pieces first to ensure more nodes have this in case of disconnection

 DHT (distributed hash table), i.e. a P2P hash table database New keys are assigned to closest current ID